bills534/sudoku_game/README.md

 # sudoku_game
-Sudoku game and solver using backtacking
+Sudoku solver using backtracking

+End goal is to have a GUI as well